Lotz House: Johann Albert Lotz

 Johann Albert Lotz was born in Germany in 1820.
 He was a skilled woodworker who had worked his way up in the German guild system to the designation of "master craftsman".
 He came to the United States because other family members had moved there.
 He arrived in New Orleans in 1848.
 Lotz met his wife Margaretha there.
 They eventually moved to Franklin, Tennessee, near Nashville and purchased 5 acres of land— a relatively small carve-out from a much larger 300 acre tract owned by Fountain Branch Carter who owned a brick home across the street.
 Lotz built his two-story frame house himself without the use of slave labor.
 Historians have wondered why Carter would sell this relatively small plot of land so close to his own home.
 Historian J.T.
 Thompson speculated that this narrow area was too rocky for farming saying, "Carter was willing to sell the unproductive real estate to Lotz and pocket the extra cash".

 The house is a four-column Greek Revival white frame building at 1111 Columbia Avenue in Franklin.
 The construction and furnishings show details and woodcarving which attest to Lotz's skill: three fireplaces whose designs range from very simple to intricate; and a solid black walnut handrail that wraps around a staircase from the ground floor to the second floor.
 Lotz constructed furniture, cabinetry and made pianos.
-Margaretha bore six children, Paul and Amelia (from a former marriage), Augustus, Matilda and twins Julius and Julia.